prath-10/prath-10/README.md

 - 👋 Hi, I’m @prath-10
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently busy hunting bugs
-- 📫 How to reach me linkedin.com/in/prathameshbagull
+- 📫 Reach me linkedin.com/in/prathameshbagull

 <!---
 prath-10/prath-10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.